SOP-MINI/sop-site/content/sop2/lab/l4/index.en.md

 You may ask why macros ntohl and htonl are in use as the connection is local and byte order should not be a concern?
 First of all, the same code will be reused in the second stage for TCP network connection that demands the conversion.
 The second reason is that local sockets are not limited to work only on local file systems.
 In future, it may be possible to create such a socket on a network file system and connect two different machines/architectures.
 Then the byte order would be an issue that this code can handle.

 In this code, function bulk_read is used, it is important to know how this function will work in case of nonblocking descriptor.
 If data is not available it will return immediately with EAGAIN error.
 Is this the case in this code?
 Is the descriptor in not blocking mode?
 Newly created descriptor returned by accept function does not have to inherit the flags!
-In case of Linux flags are in deed not inherited so as far as Linux is used not blocking mode of the descriptor does not interfere with be bulk_read.
+In case of Linux flags are indeed not inherited so as far as Linux is used not blocking mode of the descriptor does not interfere with be bulk_read.
 In fact it wold not cause problems also on the platforms that inherit the  not blocking flag due to the fact that we call bulk_read after we learn that the data is already available.

 You are obliged to use getaddrinfo function, the older gethostbyname function is described as obsolete in the man page and can not be used in your solutions.